Import Functions

 Example usage:

-Include the Generated Header:
+Integrate the Generated Module:

 Using Generated Wrapper Functions